vitabaks/docs/docs/management/backup.md

 - Log path: `/var/log/pgbackrest`
 - Cron job path: `/etc/cron.d/pgbackrest-<cluster_name>`

+:::info
-Backup configuration changes are currently supported only through the command line.
+Backup configuration changes after deployment are currently supported only through the command line.
   :::tip
   If you’re interested in having this functionality available through the UI, please consider becoming a [sponsor](/docs/sponsor).
 :::

 ### Command line

-:::info
+:::note
 When deploying to cloud providers (`cloud_provider` variable) such as AWS, GCP, Azure, the storage bucket and backups with [pgBackRest](https://pgbackrest.org) are automatically configured, controlled by the `pgbackrest_auto_conf` variable (specify `false` if you prefer to manually configure the backup).
 :::